devopsdojoconsortium/devopsdojoconsortium.github.io/docs/playbooks/lean/wm-vsm.md

 - Visual representation of the value stream(s) of the team.
 - Identify possible constraints to flow based on value added time, cycle time, and lead time.

+## Sample Workshop Agenda
+The below sample is for a 3 day workshop that focuses more on the flow of work and less on the numbers.
+If you would like to go into more of the metrics extending the workshop to 5 days would allow for that.

+#### Day 1
+- Workshop working agreements
+- Review of workshop charter
+- Create/interate through current state value stream map

+#### Day 2
+- Refine Value Stream Map and add data points
+- Identify waste and oppotunities to improve the flow of work
+- Start future sate value stream map

+#### Day 3
+- Complete future state value stream map
+- Document/prioritize Kiazen improvement opportunities

 ## Tips